Romero-jace/cypress-public-demo/TestPlan.md

 ## 4. Potential App Improvements

 1. **User Experience**

    - There is a bit of a different experience between mobile and desktop, overall look/feel.
 You don't have as much functionality/choices between navigation menus, which might be intentional since they do have a mobile app, but it's a little jarring to notice the difference when going between mobile and desktop views.
    - Probably design, but that's kind of hard when you think about what Wikipedia is used for.
 There's just a lot of information being thrown at you on the main page so it's hard to know where to start if you're just browsing

 2. **Element Attributes**

    - Would prefer to have more specific element attributes (such as data-test) so it's a bit easier to access them when using Cypress

+3. **Automation Improvement(s)**

+   - Would add the use of accessibility automation plugin with Cypress and the Lighthouse plugin to run these tests on a full regression.